 - Not a lot of responsibilities, more flexibility, and mobility: Need to travel to Arizona for work?
 No problem.
 Thinking about teaching abroad in China?
 It’s definitely a possibility.
 Never gone backpacking in Europe?
 Go now.
 That’s what everyone reminds me.
 Not only is this decade the best time to travel, but it’s also the best time to pursue graduate school or further education.
 “Do it now!” everyone says.
 The fact is, in your 20’s you have both the time and energy.

 - Memorable occasions and firsts: Although you’re no baby, you are STILL experiencing a lot of new things.
 First real job, first real paycheck, possibly you’ve bought your first new car, had your first serious relationship?
 The 20’s for me truly have been all about new things.
 I went to college and met lifetime friends.
 I studied abroad in Hong Kong.
 I ran my first marathon.
-I got engaged!
+I got engaged, married, had my first child!
 Definitely good memories from this time in my life.

-- Brilliant!: I took this dementia course where I learned that your brain is at its peak in your early 20’s.
+- Brilliant!: I took this dementia course on the Erickson School of Aging where I learned that your brain is at its peak in your early 20’s.
 Fresh creative ideas, and the capability to do a lot more than you think.